codedragon/code_reviews/slides.md

 ### Workflow continued
 * decide on content for current change
-* choose what will be in the change
+* select what will be in the change
 * add a descriptive note to your change
 * put your changes in the common repo so everyone sees your changes